jackmiller2708/task-manager/README.md

 For the purpose of experimentation and analysis to have a better understanding of their benefits and limitations.
 This acts as the scope of the project.

+## Disclaimer

+Please keep in mind that this project in all of its entirety is for the purpose of experimentation and analysis, it is by no means should be considered to be an example that should be used to follow as the understanding and implementation of some patterns if not all could be wrong.

 ## Prerequisites

 Before jumping into the code there are a few requirements that is expected and assumed to already have to be able to understand what's going on since this is rather a somewhat advance topic: